![]() |

-Hints and TipsHere's how to train for the 1500 metres todayBrian Mackenzie reports on some research that will help you improve your 1500 metres Research carried out in the US at George Washington University, and the University of Rhode Island concluded that the key factors in boosting times for the 1500 metres, were anaerobic power, V02max, and running economy (the amount of energy needed to run at a quality pace).
+Hints and TipsHere's how to train for the 1500 metres todayResearch carried out in the US at George Washington University and the University of Rhode Island concluded that the key factors in boosting times for the 1500 metres were anaerobic power, V02max, and running economy (the amount of energy needed to run at a quality pace).
 How can you boost all three?
 It's simple if you use the following workouts.
 Sessions that build anaerobic power are marked with an (A), those that boost the economy are marked with an (E), and those that upgrade V02max have a (V) (note that some workouts help both anaerobic power and economy):

 All the above workouts are high-intensity, so slower running is reserved for warm-ups, recovery days, and the offseason when it's OK to boost your mileage to develop your V02max.

-Astrand Treadmill Test - how to determine your VO2 maxBrian Mackenzie explains how to monitor your vo2 max ObjectiveTo monitor the development of the athlete's general endurance (VO2 max).
+Astrand Treadmill Test - how to determine your VO2 maxObjectiveTo monitor the development of the athlete's general endurance (VO2 max).
 Required ResourcesTo conduct this test, you will require:

 How to conduct the testThe athlete runs on a treadmill set at a constant speed of 8.05 km/hr (5 mph) to exhaustion.
-At timed stages during the test the grade of slope (%) of the treadmill is increased as detailed in the table below:
+At timed stages during the test, the grade of slope (%) of the treadmill is increased as detailed in the table below:

-The treadmill is set up at the start with a speed of 8.05km/hr (5 mph) and a grade of the slope of 0%.
+The treadmill is set up at the start with a speed of 8.05km/hr (5 mph) and a slope of 0%.
 The athlete commences the test.
 After 3 minutes, the grade is set at 2.5%, and then every 2 minutes the grade is increased by 2.5%.
 The assistant starts the stopwatch at the start of the test and stops it when the athlete is unable to continue.
 Analysis of the test resultFrom the total running time, an estimate of the athlete's VO2 max can be calculated as follows:

 "Time" is the total time of the test expressed in minutes and fractions of a minute.
 ExampleThe athlete stopped the test after 13 minutes 15 seconds of running (13.25 mins).